Report: China halts licensing for South Korea-made games amid political turmoil

 Pocket Gamer reports that the ban is likely in response to a Terminal High Altitude Area Defense (THADD) missile defense system being built in South Korea to protect against potential attacks from North Korea.
 China, however, sees the missile system, which is being built in partnership with the United States, as a direct security threat.

-Companies who have already invested time into developing a game for release in China but who have not yet had it approved for release are likely to feel the effects of this ban first, the ban has seemingly already impacted one major South Korean developer, Nexon, who saw a seven percent drop in stock price shortly after China announced the licensing freeze.
+Companies who have already invested time into developing a game for release in China but who have not yet had it approved for release are likely to feel the effects of this ban first.
+It has seemingly already impacted one major South Korean developer, Nexon, who saw a seven percent drop in stock price shortly after China announced the licensing freeze.
 Nexon alone receives roughly 40 percent of its revenue from Chinese players, according to Pocket Gamer.